 How far is your message going?
 Measuring reach is important as it gives you an idea of how many people your content is getting in front of.

 Reach is measured even if your posts show up on different platforms.
-For example, content curation tools enable you to embed a social wall displaying your relevant social media content on your website.
+For example, content curation tools enable you to embed a social wall displaying and aggregating your relevant social media content on your website.
 Facebook and Instagram aggregators increase overall reach and streamline messaging on your website.